ForgeGit/Ulduar_PTR/readme.md

 The main purpose of this data is to:

-(1) Identify which parts of each boss encounter raids are having the most trouble with.
+(1) Identify which parts of each boss encounter raids were having the most trouble with.

 (2) Obtain a rough estimate of kill times.